 Pippa qualifications are a fellow member of Association of Chartered Certified Accountants (ACCA).

-Stuart commenced in the post of Medical Director on 23 May 2016.
+Stuart commenced in the post of Medical Director at Taunton and Somerset NHS Foundation Trust on 23 May 2016.
 He is a Consultant Cardiologist at Musgrove Park Hospital and during his time in Taunton has also held a number of managerial roles within Trust operational line management, and in Regional roles within the wider NHS.
 He has for example been Clinical Director for Acute Medicine at the Trust and Clinical Director at the Southwest Regional Vascular Strategic Network.
 As Medical Director he is keen to enhance his experience in patient safety and quality improvement

 Hayley has over 25 years of experience in the NHS and joined Taunton and Somerset NHS Foundation Trust in July 2013 as the Deputy Director of Nursing.
 Prior to that, Hayley worked in senior clinical leadership roles in the southwest, London and the southeast.
 Hayley became Acting Director of Nursing at Musgrove in September 2015, and then Director of Patient Care in December 2015.